Liver Cancer: Radiation Therapy

 How is radiation therapy given?

-You can get radiation therapy for liver cancer in 2 main ways.
+You can get radiation therapy for liver cancer in two main ways.
+They are external

-One way to get radiation is from a machine outside your body.
-The machine gives off
+The radiation comes from a large machine outside your body.
+The machine aims invisible

-A doctor who specializes in giving external radiation to treat cancer is called a
+A healthcare provider who specializes in giving external radiation to treat cancer

 You can usually get external radiation therapy as an outpatient in a hospital or a

 clinic.
-Most types of external radiation are given 5 days a week for several weeks.
+Some types of external radiation are given 5 days a week for several weeks.

-For this technique, a doctor called an interventional radiologist puts a long, thin, flexible
+A healthcare provider called an interventional radiologist puts a long, thin, flexible

 tube (catheter) into an artery in your groin.
-He or she watches it on X-rays
+X-rays are used to thread the catheter

-as it's threaded it up into the artery in your liver (hepatic artery).
-Then the doctor
+up into the big artery in your liver (hepatic artery).
+Then the healthcare provider

 Preparing for external radiation

-out exactly where on your body the radiation beam needs to be aimed.
-This session
+visit is needed to find out exactly where on your body the radiation beam needs to

-ultrasound to help doctors know where your tumor is to better aim the radiation.
+providers know where the tumor is and where to aim the radiation.
 Then you’ll lie

 still on a table while a radiation therapist uses a machine to define your treatment

 field.
-The field is the exact area on your body where the radiation will be aimed.
+The field is the exact area on your skin where the radiation will be aimed.

-Sometimes it’s called your port.
+Sometimes it’s called a treatment port.
 The therapist may mark your skin with tiny

-dots of semi-permanent ink.
-This is done so that the radiation will be aimed at the
+dots of semipermanent ink or tattoos.
+This is done so that the radiation will be aimed

-help keep you from moving during the treatment.
+position every time and help keep you from moving during treatment.
+Occasionally,

 On the days you get radiation

-placed over you.
+treatment.
 You may have to wear a hospital gown.
-The treatment is much like getting an
+Treatment is a lot like getting an

 X-ray, but it takes longer.
-It typically takes about 15 to 30 minutes to
+It can take about 15 to 30 minutes to complete.
+But the

-At the start of the treatment session, a radiation therapist may place blocks or special
+At the start of the treatment session, a radiation therapist may put blocks or special

 shields on you.
-This will protect parts of your body that don’t need to be exposed
+This will protect parts of your body from being exposed to radiation.

-leaves the room and turns the machine on.
+ready, the therapist leaves the room and turns the machine on.
 You may hear whirring

-or clicking noises,

-similar to the sounds of a vacuum cleaner, while the machine moves around
+or clicking noises, like the sounds of a vacuum cleaner, while the machine moves around

 you and the radiation is given.
-During the session, you will be able to talk to the therapist
+During the session, you will be able to talk with

-the process will not hurt.
-Also you will not be radioactive afterward.
+and the machine will not touch you.
+Treatment doesn't hurt.
+And you won't be radioactive

 What to expect after radiation therapy

-do have them, your doctor may change the dose of your radiation or how often you get the treatments.
+have them, your healthcare provider may change the dose or how often you get the treatments.

-Or the doctor may stop treatment until the side effects are cleared up.
+Or the healthcare provider may stop treatment until the side effects are cleared up.

-Be sure to tell your doctor about the side effects you have.
+Be sure to tell your healthcare provider about any side effects you have.

 Side effect of radiation therapy

-These are some of the more common short-term side effects:
+don't start until treatment is almost finished.
+These are some of the more common

 The liver is very sensitive to radiation.
 If a large part of your liver is treated,

 you may get radiation hepatitis.
-This can lead to yellowing of your skin (jaundice)
+This can cause yellowing of your skin and eyes (jaundice)

 and other problems.

-Some of these side effects can be controlled with medicine, and some may be helped
+Some of these side effects can be controlled with medicine.
+Some may be helped with